How to Divide in Google Sheets (Numbers, Cells, or Columns)

 Also, you can not delete or edit a part of the array.
 You can, however, delete the entire array by deleting the content in cell C1.

-If you do it as shown in the previous section, you would get the integer part as well as the decimal part.
+The previous section uses Google Sheets integer division, so if you do it that way, you would get the integer part as well as the decimal part.

 In case you don’t want any remainder when these values are divided (where the remainder is the decimal part), you can use the below formula: